Queensland's courts include a range of courts, including the Magistrates Court, District Court and Supreme Court.

 These courts hear civil and criminal cases:

-These courts hear both civil and criminal cases.
-Civil cases are disputes between two or more parties (people or organisations) where one party sues the other, usually to obtain compensation for some harm that has been done or loss that has been sustained.
-These disputes may involve anything from defamation to outstanding debts and dog bites.
+- Civil cases are disputes between two or more parties (people or organisations) where one party sues the other, usually for compensation for harm done or loss sustained.

-Criminal cases involve offences against the broader community and can range from littering to murder.
+- Criminal cases involve offences against the broader community, ranging from littering to murder.

 Judges also travel regularly throughout the state to hear cases in regional towns and remote areas.